Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

 Remote sensing and geospatial analysis present unique challenges, such as domain heterogeneity, extreme class imbalance, and spectral complexity~\citep{cheng2020remote}.
 Consequently, PA has been increasingly explored as a mechanism to efficiently adapt foundation models for tasks such as segmentation, retrieval, and change detection, particularly under data-scarce or multi-modal conditions.

 A central theme in this area is the adaptation of foundation models for object detection and instance segmentation.
 RSPrompter, for instance, utilizes task-specific visual prompts to guide instance segmentation in satellite imagery, improving precision and instance separation without full model retraining~\citep{chen2024rsprompter}.
-Insight Any Instance and ZoRI extend this concept to generalizable and zero-shot segmentation tasks, where instance-level visual cues are injected via learnable prompts to enhance detection robustness across diverse scenes and sensors~\citep{li2025insight, huang2025zori,xiao2025focus, wang2025tasam}.
+Insight Any Instance and ZoRI extend this concept to generalizable and zero-shot segmentation tasks, where instance-level visual cues are injected via learnable prompts to enhance detection robustness across diverse scenes and sensors~\citep{wang2024insight, huang2025zori,xiao2025focus, wang2025tasam}.
 Prompting-based approaches have also proven beneficial for temporal reasoning tasks such as change detection and captioning. \textit{A Decoupling Paradigm} employs prompt tuning to disentangle static and dynamic scene features, enabling the accurate description of semantic changes over time~\citep{liu2023decoupling}.
 Similarly, VPT-enhanced CLIP has been used to guide bi-temporal change detectors with learned priors that highlight expected spatial transformations, thereby improving generalization under noisy labels~\citep{liu2025remote,ji2025cibr}.
+Cross-modal retrieval represents another important use case where prompts serve to align vision and language spaces for effective geospatial understanding.
+Methods like \textit{Parameter-efficient transfer} and \textit{RLita} explore lightweight, prompt-based fine-tuning for satellite-to-caption and caption-to-region alignment, outperforming full model tuning while maintaining modality consistency~\citep{yuan2023parameter, zhang2025rlita}.
+In the context of few-shot classification, works such as \textit{MVP} and the \textit{Few-shot Survey} demonstrate that VPT can encode spatial priors or domain-specific knowledge, thereby improving performance on unseen classes and datasets with minimal supervision~\citep{zhu2024mvp, qiu2024few}.
+For broader foundation model adaptation, methods like \textit{UPETU} and \textit{LayerLink} introduce parameter-efficient prompt encoders capable of tuning pretrained vision backbones for scene classification and detection without requiring access to the full training data or GPU-intensive backpropagation~\citep{dong2024upetu, zhu2025layerlink}.
+These efforts underscore the scalability of prompt-based fine-tuning in real-world Earth observation.